Definition of Dividend Reinvestment Plan

 Disadvantages of the dividend reinvestment plan are provided and discussed below:

-- In DRIP, the acquisition process is automatic, so investors have no control over the time of acquisition, and shares are acquired even though the price is very high.
+- In DRIP, the acquisition process occurs automatically, giving investors no control over the timing of the acquisition.
+Shares are acquired even when the price is very high.

-- By participating in DRIP, the investments of investors in one company increases.
+- By participating in DRIP, the investments of investors in one company increase.
 This will result in an undiversified portfolio.

-- This plan is not appropriate for investors who want to make short-term investments in the company and who are dependent on dividend income for their daily expenses.
+- This plan is inappropriate for investors who want to make short-term investments in the company and depend on dividend income for their daily expenses.

 Conclusion

 Thus, the shareholders receive a dividend on their investments in the company on the due date of the dividend.
-But if the shareholders participate in DRIP, this dividend amount is not credited to their bank account and is automatically invested in new shares of a company at a discounted price.
-This DRIP is operated either by the company or by a third party.
-It is cost-effective for shareholders and also beneficial for the company as it gets long-term investors, but it may also lead to an unbalanced portfolio of investors.
+But if the shareholders participate in DRIP, this dividend amount is not credited to their bank account.
+It automatically invests the dividend in new shares of the company at a discounted price.
+Either the company or a third party operates this DRIP.
+It is cost-effective for shareholders and beneficial for the company as it gets long-term investors, but it may also lead to an unbalanced portfolio of investors.

 Recommended Articles